Analyze your website's HTTP security headers instantly. Get detailed explanations and code snippets to fix vulnerabilities.

 Referrer-Policy: strict-origin

 Security headers are HTTP response headers that your web server sends to browsers.
-They provide instructions on how to handle your site's content securely, preventing attacks like XSS, clickjacking, and data theft.
+They provide instructions on how to handle your site's content securely.

-A low score indicates your site is missing important security protections.
-While it doesn't mean you've been hacked, your site is more vulnerable to common web attacks.
-We recommend implementing the missing headers as soon as possible.
+A low score indicates your site misses security protections.
+It doesn't mean you've been hacked, but your site is more vulnerable to web attacks.
+We recommend implementing the missing headers ASAP.

 Security headers are configured at the server level.
-Click on any missing header in your results to see code snippets for Apache, Nginx, Vercel, Cloudflare, Node.js, and Laravel.
+Click on any missing header in your results to see code snippets for Apache, Nginx, Vercel, Cloudflare...
 Simply copy the snippet and add it to your server configuration.

-Security headers are an important layer of defense but not a complete solution.
-They work best alongside secure coding practices, regular updates, HTTPS, and other security measures.
-Think of them as a safety net that catches attacks your application might miss.
+Security headers are an important layer of defense.
+But not a complete solution.
+They work best with secure coding practices, regular updates, HTTPS, and other security best practices.

-X-XSS-Protection was removed from modern browsers because the filter itself had security issues.
+X-XSS-Protection was removed from modern browsers, because the filter had security issues.
 However, it still provides protection for older browsers like Internet Explorer.
-We recommend implementing it alongside a strong Content-Security-Policy.

 Love this free tool?
 Share it with your network!